-Study shows Internet-based program effective in reducing stressApril 30th, 2013 in Psychology & Psychiatry /
+Study shows Internet-based program effective in reducing stressApril 30, 2013 in Medicine & Health / Psychology & Psychiatry

 The use of Internet-based stress management programs (ISM) effectively reduce stress for a sustainable period, according to a Cleveland Clinic study published recently in Annals of Behavioral Medicine.

 Online stress management programs aim to increase accessibility for individuals affected by chronic stress at a lesser cost than traditional methods.
 Data suggests that stress reduction using ISM is comparable to face-to-face stress management.

 Three-hundred study participants completed an eight-week ISM program where they received online relaxation practice materials, strategies to help cope with life's stressors, stress assessments at the beginning and end of the program, and daily topics to inspire participants to continue the meditation and relaxation techniques.